 Research Centres & Groups

-I am Director of the Media Industries Research Centre and a member of the Cultural Production and Media Policy and Visual and Digital Cultures research groups.
-I’ve also started, with colleagues, a Music Reading Group.
+I am a member of the Media Industries and Cultural Production and Visual and Digital Cultures research groups.
+I also run, with colleagues, in other departments and institutions, The Leeds Music Reading Group.
 Please contact me if you’re interested in any of these.